Trump’s Muslim Bans Impoverish Us All

 Premeditated Hate

-On Tuesday, a federal judge in Hawaii partially blocked Trump’s third attempt at a Muslim ban, saying that it failed to provide “sufficient findings” to support the rational that allowing immigration from six Muslim-majority nations would harm the United States.
+On Tuesday, a federal judge in Hawaii partially blocked Trump’s third attempt at a Muslim ban, saying that it failed to provide “sufficient findings” to support the argument that allowing immigration from six Muslim-majority nations would harm the United States.

 The judge, Derrick K. Watson, cited a Trump campaign document that said, “Donald J. Trump is calling for a total and complete shutdown of Muslims entering the United States.”